-Credit spreads continue to widen to new 2022 highs, as the ICE BofA Corporate Index OAS closed Wednesday at 1.58%.
-These look like they will break out higher, and it has a measured upmove to at least 1.80%.
+Credit spreads continued to widen to new 2022 high of 1.67% in the ICE BofA Corporate Index OAS.
+It has a measured upmove to at least 1.80%.
+(See top of pg.
+2.)

-The US Dollar Index closed on its best weekly close of the year, and at its highest Friday close in the past 20 years.
+The US Dollar Index continues rallying and reaching its best level in 20 years.
 However, the Chinese are now awash in greenbacks, as they've sold out of a tremendous amount of US debt they've owned for years.
-My sources tell me that the Chinese government is not apt to hold these as dollars, and that also keeps me from jumping on the bullish dollar train that the bulk of investors are on, along with some exhaustion signals at hand, too.
+Though I am keenly aware of how a stronger greenback keeps a lid on our equity market - let alone multi-national company's earnings and, of course, precious metals, my sources tell me that the Chinese government is not apt to hold dollars, and that also keeps me from jumping on the bullish dollar train that the bulk of investors are on.
+There's also a monthly TDST resistance line at DXY 107.31.